Gaziantep F.K.: Stadium

 Since their promotion to TFF Third League in 1993, Gaziantep FK played in professional leagues, governed by TFF.
 During playing at third division, the club co-tenanted their home fixtures with Gaziantepspor at Kamil Ocak Stadium between 1993 and 2000.
 They played their first home game at professional leagues at Kamil Ocak Stadium, on 3 October 1993, where they beat Adana Polisgücü by 3–0, at week 2 of 1993–94 season, on 3 October 1993.

 They sublet GASKİ Stadium of GASKİ SK between 2000 and 2005, until they promoted to TFF First League.
 Their first game at GASKİ Stadium against Bakırköyspor at first week of 2000–01 season, which they won 6–0, on 13 August 2000.
 The club returned to Kamil Ocak Stadium at 2005–05 season.
 They played their last home game at Kamil Ocak Stadium against Eskişehirspor, losing the game 0–1, on 23 December 2016.
 Demolition of Kamil Ocak Stadium was started in October 2018.

-Constructed between 2013 and 2017 with an approximate 120m TRY, the club took New Gaziantep Stadium, their own stadium, with all-seated 35,502 of capacity, in 2017.
-They played their first home match of club at New Gaziantep Stadium on 28 January 2017, where team beat Bandırmaspor 3–1.
+Constructed between 2013 and 2017 with an approximate 120m TRY, the club took Gaziantep Stadium, their own stadium, with all-seated 30,320 of capacity, in 2017.
+They played their first home match of club at Gaziantep Stadium on 28 January 2017, where team beat Bandırmaspor 3–1.
 Muhammet Reis scored the first ever goal of stadium's history in the 10th minute of the same match.